-(Synergy/School Admissions Management) which is supplied by Servelec Education Ltd (www.servelec.co.uk).
+(Synergy/School Admissions Management) which is supplied by Access UK Ltd (www.theaccessgroup.com).

 Other measuring systems may give a different measurement, but the Local Authority cannot take a measurement from another measuring system.

 Certificate of Catholic Practice

 Applicants applying under criteria 2, 3 and 4 should submit an original Certificate of Catholic Practice (CCP) by the closing date.
 This form is available from your Parish Priest or from the diocesan website.
 It is the parent's duty to ensure that the CCP is submitted to the school in good time.
 The priest will only sign your certificate if he knows you.